 - Outranking competitors in paid results because your organic marketing has yet to take effect.

-Combine Paid and Organic Search for the Perfect Match
+Combine Paid Ads and SEO for the Perfect Match

 After taking a closer look at PPC ads vs. organic marketing, it’s clear that one is not inherently better than the other.
 While one method may serve a certain purpose now, it’s likely that you will turn to the other method later down the road for even better results.